 Conflict of Choices (CoC) – (by V. Shankar Kumaran & Ms. Shambhavi)

-Our each day begins with a conflict, the conflict of choices.
+Our every day begins with a conflict, the conflict of choices.
 Throughout the day we face this conflict.
 Every moment demands us to choose out of the many options available.
-And it is that dilemma of doing it or not and doing what which keeps us in whirlpool of confusions.
-The availability of options ranges from getting up at the first call of alarm or not, choosing coffee or tea to declaring surgical strike against any nation or not as a defence minister, or even the latest decision on demonetization by the Centre.
+And it is that dilemma of doing it or not and doing what which keeps us in a whirlpool of confusions.
+The availability of options ranges from getting up at the first call of alarm or not, choosing coffee or tea to declare surgical strike against any nation or not as a defence minister, or even the latest decision on demonetization by the Centre.
 The conflict of choices goes on and on and then there comes a moment to act.
 And it is that defining moment demanding immediate action which forces us to decide.
 It is henceforth that particular act of decision making which is actually responsible to give new dimensions to life and to pave new ways for us.
 The development as we see around us today is nothing but the result of decisions taken long back.
 The civilized societies and technological advancements are all results of better choices.
 Similarly, pollution and corruption too are results of the wrong decisions taken by us.
 These decisions can be changed.
-If love, compassion, sacrifice, selflessness still exist in this world that too is because of some people’s decision to retain them in this ever changing world.
+If love, compassion, sacrifice, selflessness still exist in this world that too is because of some people’s decision to retain them in this ever-changing world.

 Sri Bhagavan Uvaca “Smile Please” (by Dhyanamrita Chaitanya)